module-federation/nextjs-ssr/README.md

 **Chunk Flushing**

 Chunk Flushing is the mechanism used to _flush_ dynamic imported chunks out of a render and into the HTML of a document.
-If you want to SSR the `<script>` tags of federated imports, reducing Round Trip Time (RTT).
-You can enable the following experiment
+If you want to SSR the `<script>` tags of federated imports, reducing Round Trip Time (RTT), you can enable the following experiment

 1. Enable the flushChunk experiment via the plugin